zcash/halo2/book/src/design/gadgets/sha256/table16.md

-# 16-bit table chip for SHA-256
+# 16-bit Table Config for SHA-256

-This chip implementation is based around a single 16-bit lookup table.
+This Config implementation is based around a single 16-bit lookup table.
 It requires a minimum of $2^{16}$ circuit rows, and is therefore suitable for use in larger circuits.

 We target a maximum constraint degree of $9$.
 That will allow us to handle constraining